Guy Maddin: Keyhole, Hauntings, Seances, The Forbidden Room and The Green Fog (2008–2017)

-In 2012, Maddin produced another installation for the Winnipeg Art Gallery, Only Dream Things, for which he recreated his childhood bedroom and produced a short film by manipulating his family's home movies.
+In 2012, Maddin produced an installation for the Winnipeg Art Gallery, Only Dream Things, for which he recreated his childhood bedroom and produced a short film by manipulating his family's home movies.

-Maddin expanded the approach of his Hauntings installation into another film/installation project, Seances, which combines "a film shoot, an experience and an installation, which will subsequently become an interactive work".
-Maddin started shooting Seances in 2012 in Paris, France at the Centre Georges Pompidou and continued shooting at the Phi Centre in Montreal, Quebec, Canada.
-The film shoots themselves were presented as art installation projects, during which Maddin, along with the cast and crew, held a "séance" during which Maddin "invite[d] the spirit of a lost photoplay to possess them".
-Seances will be launched online by the National Film Board of Canada in 2015, in an interactive web project that allows users to randomly generate a combination of the 100 short films, "connected together into a paranormally eerie, semi-coherent whole."
-The number of films will ensure "hundreds of billions of unique permutations".
+Maddin expanded the approach of his Hauntings installation into another film/installation project, Seances, which combines "a film shoot, an experience and an installation, which will subsequently become a film and an interactive work."
+Maddin started shooting Seances in 2012 in Paris, France, at the Centre Pompidou and continued shooting at the Phi Centre in Montreal, Quebec, Canada.
+Seances was launched online by the National Film Board of Canada in 2015 as an interactive web project that allows users to randomly generate a combination of the 100 short films.

-Maddin and Evan Johnson also co-directed and shot, concurrently, a feature film titled The Forbidden Room, with the same writers.
-Although often misreported as the same project, The Forbidden Room "is a feature film with its own separate story and stars" while "Seances will be an interactive Internet project."
-The Forbidden Room is Maddin's eleventh feature film, with its world premiere in January 2015 at the Sundance Film Festival.
+Maddin and Evan Johnson also concurrently co-directed and shot a feature film titled The Forbidden Room with the same writers.
+Although often misreported as the same project, The Forbidden Room "is a feature film with its own separate story and stars."
+The Forbidden Room had its world premiere in January 2015 at the Sundance Film Festival.

 Maddin's next feature film, The Green Fog (2017), premiered at the San Francisco International Film Festival on April 16, 2017.
-The film features a score by composer Jacob Garchik, performed by Kronos Quartet, and is a collage-film, "a scene-by-scene reimagining of Alfred Hitchcock's Vertigo comprised [sic] Bay Area film footage from a variety of sources — '50s noir, experimental films, '70s prime-time TV, and more."
+The film features a score by composer Jacob Garchik, performed by the Kronos Quartet, and is a collage-film, "a reimagining of the Hitchcock classic Vertigo, made entirely from archival TV and film footage shot in San Francisco."

 Installations

-Maddin's installations generally include short films screened in unusual fashions, and draw on both his autobiography and on the history of cinema.
+Maddin's installations generally include short films screened in unusual fashions, and draw on both his life and on the history of cinema.

 Cowards Bend the Knee (2003)

 Maddin was commissioned by The Power Plant gallery in Toronto and, in an installation curated by Philip Monk, produced a series of ten short films.
-The exhibition premiered at the 42nd International Film Festival Rotterdam from January 22 to February 2, 2003, where the catalogue described it as "A firstofitskind, tenpart peephole installation jampacked with enough kinetically photographed action to seem like a neverending cliffhanger."
-Each six-minute film is viewed through a peephole and together present a fictionalised autobiography, whose main character (named "Guy Maddin") is embroiled in illegal abortion, murderous intrigue, sexual rivalry, and hockey.
-The installation was also exhibited at The Power Plant Contemporary Art Gallery in Toronto from March 22 to May 25, 2003.
-A literary screenplay for the film was also published by the gallery, and the short films were collected together as a feature film (released theatrically and to DVD).
+The exhibition premiered at the 42nd International Film Festival Rotterdam from January 22 to February 2, 2003, where the catalogue described it as a "firstofitskind, tenpart peephole installation jampacked with enough kinetically photographed action to seem like a neverending cliffhanger."
+Each six-minute film is viewed through a peephole and together present a fictionalised autobiography, whose main character (named "Guy Maddin") is embroiled in illegal abortion, murder, sexual rivalry, and hockey.
+The installation was also exhibited at The Power Plant from March 22 to May 25, 2003.
+A literary screenplay for the film was published by the gallery and the short films were collected together as a feature film.